Skip to main content

 3. Global supply chain integrity

-For multinational companies, ensuring that all parts of their supply chain adhere to international employment laws is crucial.
+For multinational companies, ensuring that all parts of their supply chain adhere to international employment laws is crucial, often requiring robust compliance software systems to manage.
 This includes:

 • Preventing exploitative practices: Ensuring that suppliers and contractors also comply with labor standards to prevent exploitation.
 This is particularly important in developing countries like China, India, and Turkey.